 - Muscle paralysis and irregular heart rate (with severe hypokalemia)

 Too much potassium in the blood is called hyperkalemia.
 In healthy people the kidneys will efficiently remove extra potassium, mainly through the urine.
-However, certain situations can lead to hyperkalemia: advanced kidney disease, taking medications that hold onto potassium in the body, or people who have compromised kidneys who eat a high-potassium diet (more than 4,700 mg daily) or use potassium-based salt substitutes.
+However, certain situations can lead to hyperkalemia: advanced kidney disease, taking medications that hold onto potassium in the body (including NSAIDs), or people who have compromised kidneys who eat a high-potassium diet (more than 4,700 mg daily) or use potassium-based salt substitutes.
 Symptoms of hyperkalemia:

 - Weakness, fatigue